 Built tough to withstand an earthquake

-Designed to post-disaster standards, which require the structure to resist seismic loads 50% higher than those for regular buildings, Qualicum Beach Fire Hall was constructed using a concrete slab on grade, with dimensional lumber for its wood-frame vertical structure.
+Qualicum Beach Fire Hall is designed to post-disaster standards, which require the structure to resist seismic loads 50 percent higher than those for regular buildings.
+It’s constructed using a concrete slab on grade, with dimensional lumber for its wood-frame vertical structure.

 “The use of solid mass timber panels is an effective option for institutional buildings considering sustainability and performance.
 Speed of construction is also advanced through the use of prefabricated wood panels.
-With the Qualicum Beach Fire Hall, the roof panels were erected in only seven days allowing for the roof membrane to be installed much earlier in the construction process”.
+With the Qualicum Beach Fire Hall, the roof panels were erected in only seven days allowing for the roof membrane to be installed much earlier in the construction process.”

-Johnston Davidson Architecture + Planning Inc.
+Kimberly Johnston, Principal Johnston Davidson Architecture + Planning Inc.